 We’ve traded in our scissors for software.

-The past decade oversaw significant systemic shifts in media consumption, such as an accelerated news cycle and fast-paced dissemination through social media.
+The past decade has seen significant systemic shifts in media consumption, including an accelerated news cycle and fast-paced dissemination through social media.

 How an organization manages and responds to crises significantly affects its audience’s behaviour.